book cover

 Strawberries, apples, black berries, peaches, grapes, and cheese on a table.

-Choose 3-4 different types of cheese.
-Cut them into different shapes if needed.
-We like cubes, triangles, slices, etc.
+Start by selecting 3-4 varieties of cheese.
+Cut them into different shapes like cubes, triangles, or slices for added visual appeal.

 A platter filled with sliced cheese and fresh fruit.